whoisaplex/apple/README.md

 #### Adding new socket events:
-In events.js in the events object.
-Then include it in the initConnectionAndEvents function in sockets.js and pass it the socket.
+Add the event in events.js in the events object.
+Then include it in the initConnectionAndEvents function in sockets.js and pass it the socket as a parameter.